prince444thakur/internship-portal/README.md

 cd internship-portal

 ### 2. Setup Backend:
--Navigate to the backend folder: cd backend
+- Navigate to the backend folder: cd backend
--Install dependencies:
+- Install dependencies:
 npm install
 Configure .env with your MongoDB connection string.
--Start the backend server:
+- Start the backend server:
 npm start
 ### 3. Setup Frontend:
--Navigate to the frontend folder: cd ../frontend
+- Navigate to the frontend folder: cd ../frontend
--Install dependencies:
+- Install dependencies:
 npm install
--Start the frontend development server: npm run dev
+- Start the frontend development server: npm run dev
 ### 4. Open the Application:
 Visit http://localhost:3000 in your browser to use the portal.

+## License
+This project is licensed under the MIT License.